RBAC Configuration

 admin

-Full SSH access to all nodes and all administrative functions.
-Intended
+Full cluster administrator.
+SSH access to every node, all administrative

 Built-in: admin yaml kind: role